ATB-UQ/atb_docs/docs/source/general/searching_molecules.rst

 If there is a matching molecule within the database it will appear beneath the submit button.
 Click on \"Show Molecule Page"\  to open a new tab that molecules information page.
 If you want to download the output files of this molecule please refer to the \"Downloading Outputs"\  page.
 There may be multiple versions of the molecule.
 These molecules can be compared so the version that is best suited to your work can be selected.
 For help in selecting the appropriate molecule for your work, please refer to the \"Comparing Molecules"\  section of this page.

 If a matching molecule is not within the ATB database you will see a message stating \"No matching molecules were found in the ATB database."\  beneath the submit button.
-The desired confirmation of your molecule may also not be available.
+The desired conformer of your molecule may also not be available.
 If either of these are the case, please refer to the \"Submitting New Molecules"\  page.

 Database Search
 ---------------